 Taken together, Figure 3 provides a clear view of both (i) the secular declines in real rates across countries in recent decades, and (ii) their relation to equity valuations.
-Taking the U.S. to begin, expected real output growth fell by around 3/4 of a percentage point over the 1990-2024 sample period, and the VIX increased slightly.
+Taking the U.S. to begin, expected real output growth fell by around 3/4 of a percentage point over the 1990-2023 sample period, and the VIX increased slightly.
 Given the loadings on these terms in Table 1, those two changes together predict a decline in r^ of about 1.6 percentage points.
 Instead, r^ fell by 2.5 percentage points.
 We call the difference of 0.9 percentage points a pure discounting shock, akin to a decrease in the pure rate of time preference.
 Such a decrease predicts an increase in equity valuations (i.e., a decrease in equity yields), and this is exactly what we see in the left panel of the figure.
 Taking Japan as a contrasting case, its decline in r^ of 3.3 percentage points is a much smaller decline than would have been expected on the basis of the large decrease in long-term expected growth, indicating a positive pure discounting shock.
 This positive shock similarly perfectly matches the decrease in Japanese equity valuations.
 The same applies for all the other countries considered.

-While the pure discounting shocks provide a very good description of equity valuation changes in an accounting sense, the question of how to interpret them remains somewhat open.
+While the pure discounting shocks provide a very good description of equity valuation changes in an accounting sense, the question of how to interpret them remains somewhat open thus far.
 We do not view these changes as likely representing a true aggregate preference (or patience) shock among domestic investors.
-Instead, a "global imbalances" view of cross-country capital flows, as described by Caballero, Farhi, and Gourinchas (2008), appears to be a reasonable candidate explanation.
-The main decline in the U.S.'s estimated ρ^ occurred in the mid-to-late 1990s, as can be seen in Figure 2.
+Instead, a "global imbalances" view of crosscountry capital flows, as described by Caballero, Farhi, and Gourinchas (2008), appears to be a reasonable candidate explanation.
+The main decline in the U.S.'s estimated ρ^ occurred in the mid-to-late 1990s and early 2000s (see Figure 2).
 This period coincides with a large decrease in the U.S.'s net foreign asset position.
-Japan's estimated ρ^ , meanwhile, increased sharply during this decade, when its net foreign asset position rose.
-Strong demand for U.S. assets, particularly from investors in countries experiencing large shocks to the perceived soundness of their financial system (e.g., in the wake of the Japanese stock-market crash), match both the timing and the rough cross-country patterns observed in Figure 3.
-Alternative explanations include relative demographic shifts (e.g., Backus, Cooley, and Henriksen, 2014).
-We aim to better disentangle these alternative mechanisms empirically in future work.
+Japan's estimated ρ^ , meanwhile, increased during this decade.
+Strong demand for U.S. assets, particularly from investors in countries experiencing large shocks to the perceived soundness of their financial system (e.g., in the wake of the Japanese stock-market crash), match both the timing and the cross-country patterns observed in Figure 3, as we discuss in greater detail in Section 4.2 below.